awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 AWS Security Hub provides a comprehensive view of high\-priority security alerts and compliance status across your AWS accounts\.
 Security Hub aggregates, organizes, and prioritizes security findings from multiple AWS services, including Amazon GuardDuty, Amazon Inspector, and Amazon Macie\.
 Security Hub reduces the effort of collecting and prioritizing security findings across accounts, from AWS services, and from AWS partner tools\.

-Security Hub supports two types of integration with [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) or [EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide//create-eventbridge-rule.html), both of which AWS Chatbot supports:
+Security Hub supports two types of integration with [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) both of which AWS Chatbot supports:
 + **Standard CloudWatch Events**\.
 [Security Hub automatically sends all findings to CloudWatch Events](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cloudwatch-events.html)\.
-You can define CloudWatch Events or EventBridge rules that automatically route generated findings to an Amazon S3 bucket, a remediation workflow, or an SNS topic\.
+You can define CloudWatch Events rules that automatically route generated findings to an Amazon S3 bucket, a remediation workflow, or an SNS topic\.
 Use this method to automatically send all Security Hub findings, or all findings with specific characteristics, to an SNS topic to which AWS Chatbot subscribes\.
-+ **Security Hub Custom Actions**\.[ Define custom actions in Security Hub](https://aws.amazon.com/blogs/apn/how-to-enable-custom-actions-in-aws-security-hub/) and configure [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) or [EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide//create-eventbridge-rule.html) to respond to those actions\.
++ **Security Hub Custom Actions**\.[ Define custom actions in Security Hub](https://aws.amazon.com/blogs/apn/how-to-enable-custom-actions-in-aws-security-hub/) and configure [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) to respond to those actions\.
 The event rule uses its Amazon SNS topic setting to forward its notifications to the SNS topic to which AWS Chatbot subscribes\.

 ### [AWS Systems Manager](https://console.aws.amazon.com/systems-manager/)<a name="system-manager"></a>